georgeleve/Sifnos-City-Bus-Android-Studio/README.md

 # SifnosBusNew

-Create an app for Sifnos Island Bus and taxi.
+Created an app for Sifnos Island Buses and taxi.